Re-using passwords is rarely a good idea, and re-using a password that has been part of a data breach spells trouble.

 Sounds Sweet!
 How can I get access to this?

-This integration is coming as part of the new Password Policy module that’s already under development.
+This integration is a part of the new Password Policy feature.

 • prevent use of ‘pwned passwords’.